On Shimurian generalizations of the stack $BT_1\otimes F_p$: Definition of

 According to \cite{Lau13}, the group scheme $\Lau_n^{G, {\rm true}}$ is infinitesimal and has order $p^{nd'(d-d')}$ (see Theorem B of \cite{Lau13} and the paragraph after it).
 Moreover, Remark~4.8 of \cite{Lau13} describes the restriction of $\Lau_n^{G, {\rm true}}$ to the generic locus of $\Disp_n^G$; in the case $n=1$, it is canonically isomorphic to the restriction of $\Lau_1^G$ (which was described in \S\ref{sss:Lau_1^G on generic locus}).

-\begin{conj} The isomorphism between the restrictions of $\Lau_1^{G, {\rm true}}$ and $\Lau_1^G$ to the generic locus of $\Disp_1^G$ extends\footnote{Such an extension is unique if it exists.
-Indeed, by \S\ref{sss:Disp_1^G as a quotient}, $\Disp_1^G$ is a quotient of the reduced irreducible scheme $G=GL(n)$.} to an isomorphism over the whole $\Disp_1^G$. \end{conj}
+\begin{prop} The isomorphism between the restrictions of $\Lau_1^{G, {\rm true}}$ and $\Lau_1^G$ to the generic locus of $\Disp_1^G$ extends\footnote{Such an extension is unique.
+Indeed, by \S\ref{sss:Disp_1^G as a quotient}, $\Disp_1^G$ is a quotient of the reduced irreducible scheme $G=GL(n)$.} to an isomorphism over the whole $\Disp_1^G$. \end{prop}